 But like personal accounts, the real question that we have to ask is “Why Malta?”

 Just because you have a Malta offshore company doesn’t mean you need to actually bank in Malta.
-And contrary to popular belief, account opening for offshore companies is still possible in many banking hubs around the world.
+And contrary to popular belief, bank account opening for offshore companies is still possible in many banking hubs around the world.

-As long as you know where to look and you’re able to meet the requirements of the banks, offshore companies can still open bank accounts.
+As long as you know where to look and you’re able to meet the requirements of the banks, offshore companies can still open accounts.
 This is true for companies registered in Panama, Seychelles, BVI, Cayman, and many other jurisdictions including Malta.

 Banks are more risk-averse today than ever before.
 They are also significantly less interested in opening accounts for businesses that are unable to prove ties to the domestic market where the bank operates.

-That said, the challenge of account opening can usually be overcome by using one of a few specific strategies, which we will be outlining in our upcoming report “Bank Account Opening for Offshore Companies”.
+That said, the challenge of bank account opening can usually be overcome by using one of a few specific strategies, which we will be outlining in our upcoming report “Bank Account Opening for Offshore Companies”.

 In our upcoming report, we will detail the best jurisdictions, banks, account opening strategies, and direct contacts that you can use to successfully open accounts for offshore and international companies.